 ALICE Collaboration Istituto Nazionale di Fisica Nucleare - sezione di Bologna, Italy European Organization for Nuclear Research CERN CH-1211 Genève 23 Switzerland

 Despina studied physics at the University of Thessaloniki, in Greece.
 She obtained her PhD from the same University on a baryonium experiment at LEAR, CERN.
 After a two-year CERN fellowship with OPAL she remained at CERN working on detector development projects (LAA) and the L3 experiment.
-During the last 12 years she has been working for ALICE as a member of the Time Of Flight project, a large MRPC array developed and constructed by her group.
-In addition, she is involved with the EEE project, a cosmic ray outreach and research activity involving Italian high schools.
-She also takes an active part in other outreach activities such as CERN open days and visits of schools and the general public to CERN.
-Since 2009 she has been the outreach coordinator of ALICE and ALICE's member representative to IPPOG.
-She has a special interest in the IPPOG masterclasses, and is involved with the development of exercises with ALICE data and the organisation of masterclasses at CERN.
-“Outreach activities are an integral and important part of our work.
-It is our duty to tell the public what our research is about; it is also a very rewarding experience when we share our enthusiasm, especially with young children."
+Since 2000 she has been working for the ALICE experiment as a member of the Time Of Flight project, a large Multigap Resistive Plate Chamber (MRPC) array developed and constructed by her group.
+She has a researcher’s position at INFN, the Italian Institute for Nuclear Physics, in Bologna.
+She is also a member of the Extreme Energy Events (EEE) project, a cosmic ray experiment combining scientific research and outreach and involving Italian high schools.
+Despina is active in a variety of outreach activities such as CERN open days, visits of schools and the general public to CERN and virtual visits; she also gives talks to schools and public events.
+Since 2009 she has been the outreach coordinator of ALICE and the ALICE representative to IPPOG.
+She has a special interest in the particle physics masterclasses, and is involved with the development of exercises with ALICE data; she organises masterclasses at CERN, in Greece and enjoys introducing new institutes to this flagship activity of IPPOG.